-I began teaching at Ithaca College in the fall of 2006.
+I began teaching at Ithaca College in 2006.
 I love our students.
 I’m proud of their enthusiasm and sense of justice.
-I see my role as facilitating student engagement with efforts for social change locally, nationally and internationally.

 I teach courses in the area of Public Sociology:

 Social Change - How has social change taken place in the United States?

 Public Sociology - Learn about sociologists who study the world in order to change it.
 How do they do what they do?

 Gender, the Environment and Global Change - How do gender and the environment relate, and how do these relationships change?
 Study the social and ecological relations of patriarchy, colonialism, industrialization, development and globalization.

 Social Movements - How do people demand rights, stop wars, stop global warming, end poverty?
 Can you imagine that another world is possible?

 Community Organizing - Learn history, theory and practice of organizing, in class and in the community

 Global Sociology - How do regular people relate to big, global processes, like colonialism, development and globalization?